DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

     * [Defend Tade Secrets Act of 2016](https://en.wikipedia.org/wiki/Defend_Trade_Secrets_Act)
         >* Extension of the Economic Espionage Act of 1996, by adding a civil right of action, allowing companies to file a civil suite in federal court claiming theft of trade secrets
 * **Software Licensing**
+  * Licensing Agreement
+    * protection of IP
+    * protections may include
+      * Individuals who may use software
+      * Amount of information that may be processed
+      * Locations of use
+      * Number of servers
   * **_Perpetual Licenses_**
     * pay one time free and use the software indefinitely without limitations
     * maintenance or updates my require additional fee